• Skip to primary navigation

 Vegan Lasagna Cashews

-Are you craving comfort food?
-This incredibly creamy vegan lasagna features layers of savory spinach artichoke dip, flavorful tomato sauce, roasted garlic mushrooms, and perfectly cooked (gluten-free) no-boil lasagna noodles.
-This easy to make family-friendly recipe is a winner!
+This incredibly delicious vegan lasagna features layers of creamy dip, tomato sauce, roasted garlic mushrooms, and no-boil lasagna noodles.
+It's a unique twist on a classic that everyone will enjoy!

 Print Pin Rate